Earl Blumenauer: Tenure

 Blumenauer received some media attention during the political debate over health care reform for sponsoring an amendment to the America's Affordable Health Choices Act of 2009 to change procedures to mandate that Medicare pay for end-of-life counseling.
 The amendment, as introduced, was based on an earlier proposal cosponsored by Blumenauer and Republican Representative Charles Boustany of Louisiana.
 The amendment generated controversy, with conservative figures, such as 2008 vice presidential nominee and former Alaska governor Sarah Palin, suggesting that the amendment, if made law, would be used as a cover for the federal government to set up "death panels" that would be used to determine which people received medical treatment.
 Blumenauer called the claim "mind-numbing" and an "all-time low."
-His rebuke was echoed by Republican Senator Johnny Isakson of Georgia, who called the "death panels" claim "nuts."
+His rebuke was echoed by Republican Senator Johnny Isakson of Georgia, who called the death panels claim "nuts."

 On July 24, 2014, Blumenauer introduced the Emergency Afghan Allies Extension Act of 2014 (H.R.
 5195; 113th Congress), a bill that would authorize an additional 1,000 emergency Special Immigrant Visas that the United States Department of State could issue to Afghan translators who served with U.S. troops during the War in Afghanistan.
 He argued that "a failure to provide these additional visas ensures the many brave translators the U.S. promised to protect in exchange for their services would be left in Afghanistan, hiding, their lives still threatened daily by the Taliban."

 Blumenauer skipped all of President Trump's State of the Union addresses, saying, "I refuse to be a witness to his continued antics."
 In 2019 he was one of the first lawmakers to come out in support of the Green New Deal.

-In July 2019, Blumenauer voted against a House resolution introduced by Representative Brad Schneider opposing efforts to boycott the State of Israel and the Global Boycott, Divestment, and Sanctions Movement targeting Israel for its continued occupation of Palestine.
-The resolution passed 398-17.
+In July 2019, Blumenauer voted against a House resolution introduced by Representative Brad Schneider opposing efforts to boycott the State of Israel and the Boycott, Divestment, and Sanctions Movement.
+The resolution passed 398–17.

-In November 2020, Blumenauer was named a candidate for Secretary of Transportation in the incoming Biden Administration.
+In November 2020, Blumenauer was named a candidate for Secretary of Transportation in the incoming Biden administration.
 Pete Buttigieg was eventually chosen instead.

+During the 117th Congress, Blumenauer voted with President Joe Biden's stated position 99.1% of the time according to a FiveThirtyEight analysis.

+Blumenauer voted to provide Israel with support following the October 7 attacks.

+On October 30, 2023, Blumenauer announced he would not run for re-election in 2024.

+On July 10, 2024, Blumenauer called for Joe Biden to withdraw from the 2024 United States presidential election.